Yomguithereal/colifrapy/README.md

 ###Model
 Models are the bulk of Colifrapy.
 You can extend them to acces your settings and commands easily.

+An example model is generated for you by the Scaffolder when you create a new project.

 Example:
 ```python
 from colifrapy import Model